ja-guzzle/docs/docs/how_to_guides/ingest_data/Watermark.md

 ![image alt text](/img/docs/how-to-guides/ingest_data/watermark4.png)

-The cast function will convert our max value into a Date and we then subtract 7.
+The cast function will convert our max value into a Date, and we then subtract 7.
 Whatever is the max value it will fetch Data for the last 7 days.